marinaxwang/SpendingTracker/README.md

 - As a user, I want to be able to add an expense, select a category, add a note, and select a person who spent that amount to a spending category
 - As a user, I want to be able to select a spending category and list all the expenses in that category
+- As a user, I want to be able to save the changes I made to spending categories to file.
+- As a user, when I start the application, I want to be given the option to load my spending categories from file.